jdesive/spring-boot_starter/README.md

 3. Open your browser and goto [**`localhost:8080/users`**](http://localhost:8080/users)

 ### Docker
-1. Run the `sudo ./mvnw package docker:build` script to install the app and build a local docker image
+1. Run the `sudo ./mvnw package dockerfile:build` script to install the app and build a local docker image
 2. Run `docker run -d -p "8080:8080" spring-boot-starter` to start the app in docker.

-*If you are pushing to a docker repo you can use `sudo ./mvnw docker:push` to push*
+*If you are pushing to a docker repo you can use `sudo ./mvnw dockerfile:push` to push*

 #### Environment Variables
 * **DATABASE_URL** - `jdbc:postgresql://192.168.68.22:5432`